OscarPellicer/txyvis/readme.md

-# txyXAI
+# txyvis

-Visualiation for spatio-temporal data with matplotlib and numpy / cv2 backends
+Visualiation for spatio-temporal data with matplotlib and numpy backends

 ## Overview